 A couple of weeks ago I was craving for sweet mango jam to have with hot paranthas and since I did not have any home-made mango jam left(that my sis sends me from india) but had a lot of apples (from our apple picking last month), I decided to try to make an apple jam cum chutney cum marmalade that could go well with hot paranthas as well as serve as a nice dip for spring rolls and dumplings etc. Happy to say I was successful in making one and believe me this one is truly easy and so it is an useful recipe to have.
 I added dates so that I could reduce the quantity of sugar.

 This is such an easy recipe – it takes less than 30 mins!
 Use apples that are sour and have a soft consistency for making this chutney.
-I love to eat this chutney (jam) just ‘as is’ too – it’s so delicious 🙂
+I love to eat this chutney (jam) just ‘as is’ too – it’s so delicious 🙂 I love to eat these with my cassava methi parathas!

 - 2 medium size apple, peeled and chopped